Relative tensor triangular Chow groups for coherent algebras: Relative tensor triangular Chow groups for orders

 Observe that for most of this section we will assume that we are working in a central simple algebra.
 This corresponds to the more geometric approach to the theory of orders.
 In \cref{subsection:group-rings} we will relax this condition, and consider algebras which are only separable over the generic point, as is common in representation theory and algebraic number theory.
 We will explain how the results of \cref{subsection:cycle-groups,subsection:chow-groups} change in this more general situation. \begin{definition} Let~$X$ be an integral normal noetherian scheme with function field~$K$.
 Let~$A_K$ be a central simple~$K$\dash algebra.
 An \emph{$\mathcal{O}_X$\dash order}~$\mathcal{A}$ in~$A_K$ is a torsion-free coherent~$\mathcal{O}_X$\dash algebra whose generic fibre is~$A_K$.

 We say that~$\mathcal{A}$ is a \emph{maximal order} if it is not properly contained in another order. \end{definition}

-In \cite{MR0393100} (maximal) orders are studied in both the geometric and arithmetic setting, mostly in the case of dimension~1.
+In~\cite{MR0393100} (maximal) orders are studied in both the geometric and arithmetic setting, mostly in the case of dimension~1.
 The behaviour of orders in higher dimension quickly becomes more and more complicated.

 We will need two more classes of orders, besides just the maximal ones.
 Recall that Auslander--Goldman characterized maximal orders as those orders which are reflexive as~$\mathcal{O}_X$\dash modules, and for which~$\mathcal{A}_{\eta_Y}$ is a maximal order over the discrete valuation ring~$\mathcal{O}_{X,\eta_Y}$, for all~$\eta_Y$ a point of codimension~1.
-In dimension one there is a larger class of orders whose behaviour is as nice as that of the maximal orders. \begin{definition} Assume that~$X$ is regular and of dimension~1.
-Then we say that~$\mathcal{A}$ is an \emph{hereditary order} if~$\mathcal{A}(U)$ is of global dimension~1 for every affine open~$U\subseteq X$. \end{definition} For hereditary (and maximal) orders in dimension~1 there exists an extensive structure theory.
-Inspired by the Auslander--Goldman maximality criterion we can introduce a final class of orders, for which one can bootstrap the structure theory of hereditary orders. \begin{definition} We say that~$\mathcal{A}$ is a \emph{tame order} if it is reflexive as an~$\mathcal{O}_X$\dash module, and~$\mathcal{A}_{\eta_Y}$ is an hereditary order over the discrete valuation ring~$\mathcal{O}_{X,\eta_Y}$, for all~$\eta_Y$ a point of codimension~1. \end{definition}
+In dimension one there is a larger class of orders whose behaviour is as nice as that of the maximal orders, and of which maximal orders are a special instance. \begin{definition} Assume that~$X$ is regular and of dimension~1.
+Then we say that~$\mathcal{A}$ is an \emph{hereditary order} if~$\mathcal{A}(U)$ is of global dimension~1 for every affine open~$U\subseteq X$. \end{definition}

+For hereditary (and maximal) orders in dimension~1 there exists an extensive structure theory.
+Inspired by the Auslander--Goldman maximality criterion we can introduce a final class of orders, for which one can bootstrap the structure theory of hereditary orders. \begin{definition} We say that~$\mathcal{A}$ is a \emph{tame order} if it is reflexive as an~$\mathcal{O}_X$\dash module, and~$\mathcal{A}_{\eta_Y}$ is an hereditary order over the discrete valuation ring~$\mathcal{O}_{X,\eta_Y}$, for all~$\eta_Y$ a point of codimension~1. \end{definition} The notion of tame generalises hereditary orders to higher dimensions.

 We now give some examples of orders for which we can describe the tensor triangular cycle and Chow groups.

 \begin{example} The easiest examples of maximal orders are matrix algebras and their \'etale twisted forms: Azumaya algebras. \end{example}